Randy L. Nelson, Ed.D.

 Children Rescue International

-Dr. Nelson serves on the board of Children Rescue International, a Sioux Falls-based organization dedicated to assisting orphaned children in Liberia.
-As a board member, he heads the education team and also serves on the fundraising team.
+Dr. Nelson serves on the board of Children Rescue International, a Sioux Falls-based organization dedicated to assisting children in Liberia.
+As a board member, he heads the education team.
+He also teaches summer pedagogy workshops for educators in Fendell, Liberia.